 We all have rough times every now and again.
-As a property owner, having a rough time may mean losing the biggest investment of your life: your San Antonio house.
+As a property owner, having a rough time may mean losing the biggest investment of your life: your South Texas area house.
 If you are unable to make your mortgage and insurance payments, you are about to be facing foreclosure with your lender if you miss a certain amount of payments; this all depends on your mortgage document.

 Foreclosures Happen To The Best Of Us